Muradan Muthu

 Muradan Muthu is a 1964 Indian Tamil-language film, directed and produced by B. R. Panthulu.
 A remake of the 1944 Bengali film Mane Naa Mana, the film stars Sivaji Ganesan, Devika, M. V. Rajamma and Chandrakantha.
 It was released on 3 November 1964.
-The film was simultaneously shot in Kannada as Chinnada Gombe.
+The film was simultaneously shot in Kannada as Chinnada Gombe, with a different cast.
 This was the last collaboration between Panthulu and Ganesan.

 Production

 The film was simultaneously shot in Kannada as Chinnada Gombe.
 This was the last collaboration between Panthulu and Ganesan.
 Puppetry in the film was performed by M. M. Roy.

 Soundtrack

 Music was composed by T. G. Lingappa, while the lyrics were penned by Kannadasan.